Bandar Torkaman: Traditions

 When a child is being born they repeat the old proverb which says: "If the newborn is a son he will become a farmer and if a girl she will become carpet weaver."
 This shows the importance they attach to farming and carpet weaving.

 In the past, when Turkman tribesmen moved from one place to another, they did not carry some of their heavy belongings and instead buried them in graves; because of the sanctity of graveyards, nobody dared to steal the items.

 When courting, the groom-to-be must prepare a Qatlama, which is a special sweetmeat.
 If the bride's family accepts the Qatlama, it means that they agree to the wedding.
 The family of the bride-groom adorns a camel with ornamented clothes and lays a litter on it to mount the bride over the animal and carry her to the groom's house.
 The camel is driven by a respected elder among the tribe and at times by the groom himself.
 However, with the arrival of cars, this tradition has been abandoned in most cities; but in remote mountainous regions such as Gelidagh, Maraveh tappeh, Dashli boroon and Kalaleh, the bride is still carried away according to the tradition.

-Turkmans hold an interesting ceremony for circumcision.
-On that occasion they hold a big feast and invite all their relatives, cook the famous Bulamaq and after cooking they mix it with sugar to sweeten it.
+Turkmans hold a unique ceremony for circumcision.
+On the day of this occasion they invite all their relatives for a feast and celebration.

 In this city, the people who arrive at the age of 63 hold a feast for having attained the age of the Islamic prophet Muhammad and kill a white sheep to serve the guests.